baedrik/snip721-reference-impl/README.md

 ```

 ## <a name="batchsend"></a>BatchSendNft
 BatchSendNft is used to perform multiple token transfers, and then call the recipient contracts' BatchReceiveNft (or ReceiveNft [see below](#receiver)) if they have registered their receiver interface with the NFT contract.
 The message sender may specify a list of tokens to send to one recipient address in each `Send` object, and any `memo` or `msg` provided will be applied to every token transferred in that one `Send` object.
 If the list of transferred tokens belonged to multiple previous owners, a separate BatchReceiveNft callback will be performed for each of the previous owners.
 If the contract only implements ReceiveNft, one ReceiveNft will be performed for every sent token.
 Therefore it is highly recommended to implement BatchReceiveNft if there is the possibility of being sent multiple tokens at one time.
-This will reduce gas costs by around 80k per token sent.
+This will significantly reduce gas costs.

 The message sender may provide multiple `Send` objects to perform sends to multiple addresses, providing a different `memo` and `msg` for each address if desired.
 Each individual transfer of a token will show separately in transaction histories.
 The message sender must have permission to transfer all the tokens listed (either by being the owner or being granted transfer approval) and every token ID must be valid.
 A contract may use the [VerifyTransferApproval](#verifyapproval) query to verify that it has permission to transfer all the tokens.
 If the message sender does not have permission to transfer any one of the listed tokens, the entire message will fail (no tokens will be transferred) and the error will provide the ID of the first token encountered in which the sender does not have the required permission.
 If any token transfer involves a recipient address that is the same as its current owner, that transfer will not be done (transaction history will not include a transfer that does not change ownership), but all the other transfers will proceed.
 Any token that is transferred to a new owner will have its single-token approvals cleared.
 If any BatchReceiveNft (or ReceiveNft) callback fails, the entire transaction will be reverted (even the transfers will not take place).